Aviation marketers should pay attention to consistency of story to keep dynamic customer engaged in phased purchase cycle.

 Mediums and channels are constantly changing.
 Look at the rise of Google+ and Pinterest.
 To avoid following behind, aviation marketers must focus on quality content and relationships to survive.
 Savvy marketers see the opportunities and are developing innovative social media tools to respond to changes in customer behavior.

 Adapting to a dynamic customer environment means aviation marketers need to integrate owned, earned and paid media.

 Customers expect a complete brand experience through the phased purchase consideration.

-- Tell a story, don’t shout – Create content that engages by focusing on the life style or work style of your prospects.
+- Tell a story, don’t shout – Create quality content that engages by focusing on the life style or work style of your prospects.

 - Social context targeting – Mobile, location, and social data collide, creating new mediums and channels.